API: k8s.mk

 ./k8s.mk kubefwd/<namespace>/<svc_name>

-mapping="8080:80" ./k8s.mk kubefwd/<namespace>
+kubefwd_mapping="8080:80" ./k8s.mk kubefwd/<namespace>

-mapping="8080:80" ./k8s.mk kubefwd/<namespace>/<svc_name>
+kubefwd_mapping="8080:80" ./k8s.mk kubefwd/<namespace>/<svc_name>

 Stops the named kubefwd instance.
+Mostly for internal usage,

-This is mostly for internal usage, usually you want 'kubefwd.start' or 'kubefwd.panic'
+usually you want 'kubefwd.start' or 'kubefwd.panic' instead.

 USAGE: